What should we call each other? #

 I use the she/her/hers pronoun series.

 Our practice is to refer to students by their first names.
 If you’d prefer us to address you differently, please let us know.
-In addition to working to learn, and frequently use, all of your names, we’ll also work to learn your preferred pronouns, if you’ve posted them to SIS.
+In addition to working to learn, and frequently use, all of your names, we’ll also work to learn your preferred pronouns, if you’ve posted them to SIS or written them on your ME 30 box.
 If we get it wrong, we’re very open to your correction - we hope you will let us know!

 Does this really matter? #